โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Alexandria Municipal Airport (AXN), historically known as Chandler Field, is a public-use aviation facility serving Douglas County and the city of Alexandria in west-central Minnesota.
 The airport is a critical hub for regional business travel and tourism, primarily supporting corporate jets, private aircraft, and specialized agricultural operations.
-The terminal features a functional and professional building that provides an organized base for both local and transient pilots navigating the lakes region of Minnesota.
+This city-owned airport covers 640 acres at 1,425 feet above sea level and operates with a functional and professional terminal building providing an organized base for both local and transient pilots navigating the lakes region of Minnesota.
 Inside the terminal building, visitors can access a variety of essential amenities designed for both pilots and passengers.
 The facility houses a comfortable passenger lobby, a dedicated pilot's lounge with flight planning resources, and administrative offices for the airport management.
 The facility operates as a full-service Fixed Base Operator (FBO) through Alexandria Aviation, providing high-quality 100LL and Jet A fuel available during standard business hours, with after-hours services available by prior arrangement.
 Free high-speed Wi-Fi is accessible throughout the terminal, alongside workstations for weather briefing and manifest finalization.
 Infrastructure at the airfield is robust, featuring two asphalt runways, with the main runway (13/31) measuring 5,099 feet in length, making it suitable for a wide range of corporate jets and heavy turboprops.
 While the airport does not have a permanent commercial control tower, it is well-maintained and equipped with modern automated weather observation systems (AWOS) and precision approach lighting.
 Its strategic location just two miles southwest of the city center provides exceptionally quick access to local resorts, industrial parks, and the many surrounding lakes, significantly reducing travel time for visitors compared to the long overland drives from Minneapolis or St. Cloud.

 ๐Ÿ”„ Connection Tips